 Level: Easy

 Idyllic Bygdøy is a peninsula on the west side of the city centre.
-Although it is essentially a residential area, it is also known for its many popular museums, cafes, beaches, and forest trails for both walking and cycling.
+Although it is essentially a residential area, it is also known for its many popular museums, cafés, beaches, and forest trails for both walking and cycling.

-Explore some of Norway’s historical treasures at the Norwegian Museum of Cultural History, and enjoy a dip at one of the best beaches the city has to offer.
+Explore some of Norway’s key historical treasures at the Norwegian Museum of Cultural History, and enjoy a dip at one of the best beaches the city has to offer.

 The surrounding forest of Bygdøyskogen also has many different cycling trails to explore.